 Ficus: Ah the favorite fake plant of doctor's offices and grandma's houses everywhere!
 So, I just got this a month ago.
 I've been wanting a tree of some sort for my dining room corner - preferably a Fiddle Leaf Fig, but they are nowhere to be found where I live.
 I finally saw this cute little Ficus, and had just heard that they were easy to grow.
 So I snagged that bad boy up, strapped it in the passenger side of my '99 Saturn, and we rode off into the Midwestern sunset.
 The like indirect light, not too much water, and no drafty areas.
 Which means, I probably need to move it away from the vent that is right underneath it.
 Whoops.

 Jade: This is technically a succulent - so it needs even less water than the rest of these.
 It's a slower growing, but gorgeous plant!
 Set it in a sunny window area and you are good to go.
-DO NOT overwater.
-I probably water it about every 2-3 weeks.
+DO NOT overwater— water every other week and drench it then leave it.

 May your air be clean and the odds ever be in your favor!